A guide to Digital Outcomes 6

 With Digital Outcomes & Specialists stripped back, we're left with Digital Outcomes 6 for the next iteration of the framework.

 We’ve covered a bit about how the Digital Outcomes & Specialists framework will change as we move towards the end of 2021 before.
 This includes removing Lot 2 (Digital Specialists) from the Digital Marketplace, and leaving us with just Digital Outcomes.
 So, we thought we’d better cover what the Digital Outcomes 6 framework is and how it will work for suppliers and buyers when it arrives!

 What is Digital Outcomes 6?

-As we said, after Digital Outcomes & Specialists 5 finishes its run in January 2022, Crown Commercial Service (CCS) have decided to mix things up.
+It’s now been confirmed that Digital Outcomes & Specialists 5 finishes its run in Jan 2023 (after a year extension), and with that news Crown Commercial Service (CCS) have decided to mix things up.
 The framework as it stands now will be cut back, with Specialists being removed and placed into its own framework: Digital Specialists & Programmes.
 This will be hosted separately to the Digital Marketplace.

 This leaves us with Digital Outcomes (or Digital Outcomes 6, as it will be called for this next iteration).
 Ultimately, just offering the original DOS Lot 1 services and outcomes in one useful place.

 Applications for the framework will open on 14th January 2022, according to CCS.
 With applications having to be completed by 24th February 2022.

 They want to see the framework open in the summer of 2022, so applications will have to start early in the year.
 Yes, there will be crossover with the current Digital Outcomes and Specialists 5 – which runs until January 2023.

 Has the applications process changed?